Queuing for an infinite bus line and aging branching process: Aging branching process with maximal age going to infinity

-We are not needing the $L^2$ convergence in the sequence, whose proof seems rather technical.
-Thus, it is not considered is this paper.
-We focus finally on the cumulative number of new born individuals until generation $n$, which will be useful in the next section:
+We remark that, contrary to the previous results, we are not needing the $L^2$ convergence of $\bZ_n / m_n$ in the sequel, whose proof seems quite technical and is not considered in this paper.
+Before the proof, we provide the asymptotic behavior of the cumulative number of newborn individuals until generation $n$, which will be useful in next Section~\ref{sec:queueing}: